nelsonijih/svm-hw-scheduler/README.md

 ## Design Implementation Overview & Components
-- *rtl/top.v*: Responsible for receiving transaction
+- *rtl/top.v*: Top level responsible for specifying the number of conflict_detection isntances we want, and forwarding the transactions to the conflict_detection instances in round-robin fashion.
+- *rtl/conflict_detection.v*: An instance of all 3-stages of conflict detection wired together.
 - *rtl/conflict_checker.v*: Responsible for checking conflicts between transactions and the current batch
-- *rtl/filter_engine.v*: Responsible for applying a filter on the transaction against the batch's current filter rules that is constructed as transactions gets added to the the current batch.
 - *rtl/insertion.v*: Responsible for signaling to the batch to accept transaction from the filter_engine
 - *rtl/batch.v*: Responsible for adding a deconflicted transaction from the filter engine into the batch.
-Max of 48 transactions per batch.
 - *tb/tb_svm_scheduler.v/*: Test cases with transactions that conflict and do not.
-- *tb/tb_simplified.v/*: Additional test cases for the simplified architecture.

 ## Simplified Architecture
 The project has been updated with a simplified architecture that improves hardware efficiency: